 - Chronic weakness

 In most cases of the severe liver disease, a liver transplant is the last resort for patients.
 A green signal for a transplant depends on the availability of a donor organ and the overall health of the recipient.
-With several experienced medical specialists on board, Fortis Hospitals has been distinguished at engineering cutting-edge, exclusive methods of transplant surgeries and general medicine for all chronic liver diseases.
+With several experienced medical specialists on board, Fortis Hospitals has been distinguished at engineering cutting-edge, exclusive methods of transplant surgeries and general medicine for all chronic liver diseases treatments.